smafira-bf3r/smafira-st/index.md

 - **similar**: equivalent "++", partially equivalent “+(+)” or “+”, noteworthy “n”
 - **uncertain**: limbo “L”
 - **not similar**: not equivalent “-”

-### Annotation tool

-The [SMAFIRA Web tool](https://smafira.bf3r.de/) is freely accessible and no login is necessary.
-Instead, the annotators can bookmark the URL of their session for later annotation or share the URL with other colleagues for a collaborative annotation.

-### Test data

-We pre-selected a list of 21 diseases, e.g., “Neoplasms” or “Musculoskeletal Diseases”, and their respective MeSH terms.
-We performed searches in Pubmed for each disease, e.g., (Musculoskeletal Diseases[MeSH Major Topic]) AND (Models, Animal[MeSH Major Topic]), and manually selected five reference articles.
-The selected reference articles should describe a proper animal experiment and cannot be a review.

-For instance, the article with [PMID 37775153](https://pubmed.ncbi.nlm.nih.gov/37775153/) belongs to the topic of “Musculoskeletal Diseases” and studies the effect of the L-arginine metabolism on arthritis and inflammation-mediated bone loss.
-It proposes three methods, including transgenic mice (i.e., an animal experiment), but also *in vitro* models.

 ## Annotation tasks